gy9810/edu/README.md

 # edu
-Thee program written in the process of course learning.
+Programs written in the process of course learning.